 The lodge is close to several key attractions, among them the less explored western part of Etosha National Park, Damaraland and Opuwo.
 Its strategic location makes it perfect as a stop-over or the base camp of your journey.

-For those who prefer a ride on an open 4x4 vehicle instead of driving themselves, the lodge offers guided half-day excursions into Etosha National Park.
-The excursion ends with a picnic lunch at the famous Olifantsrus campsite, between Okaukuejo and Dolomite Camp, before heading back to the lodge.
+Hobatere lodge is in close proximity to the Galton Gate entering Etosha National Park.
+Visit the famous Olifantsrus campsite, between Okaukuejo and Dolomite Camp, before heading back to the lodge.
 The many waterholes in the area are excellent for game viewing.